elastic/elasticsearch/README.md

 ### Start new instances

-As you have now an image, you can create as many instance as you need:
+As you have now an image, you can create as many instances as you need:

 ```sh
 # Just change node name (here myesnode2)